MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 West route to Mt.
 Roothaan

-From the top of Roothaan, the views in all directions are worth the drive.
+From the top of Mount Roothaan, the views in all directions are worth the drive and walk.
 Chimney Rock sits about a mile to the NNE.
 Gunsight Peak continue the Selkirk Crest to the north.
 To the west there is a knoll along the ridge that offers good views of Priest Lake.

 West route to Chimney Rock